Badass Sophy Croft

 However you want to read and see Jane Austen, it seems clear that she’s talking to power.
 If we listen closely, it seems like she always is.

-The reader - whatever status, or gender, or era, they come from - hears.
-But doesn’t quite connect.
+The reader - whatever status, or gender, or era, we come from - hears.
 We none of us expect to be in smooth water all our days.

-Well, I suppose so, the reader thinks.
-Interesting.
-We shrug and move on.
+I suppose so, we might think, then shrug and move on.

 We’ve met Sophia Croft.
 She seems a bit unusual, a good sort.
 We’ve never quite met anyone like her and probably won’t again.